tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 In this section, you will create a new GitHub repo and publish a sample file there.

-{: .note}
-In this section, you'll be using Git commands through your terminal or command prompt.
-In later tutorials, you'll use the GitHub Desktop and GitHub browser tools.
-You can interact with GitHub in a variety of ways.

 1. Go to [GitHub](https://github.com) and sign in.
 After you're signed in, click the **+** button in the upper-right corner and select **New repository**.

 	<a href="https://github.com/new" class="noExtIcon"><img src="images/newrepositorygithub.png" alt="Creating a new GitHub repository" /></a>